We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 This level of support can include short breaks, which give disabled children and young people an opportunity to enjoy different experiences, meet new people through social and leisure activities to help them form friendships, feel part of the community and build skills in preparation for adulthood while giving their families a break from their caring responsibilities.
 Find out more about short breaks.

-Short breaks may be appropriate if your disabled child or young person:
+Short breaks may be appropriate if your disabled child:

 - needs help to regularly access services to support their health and development and/or alleviate stress in the family which may lead to needing targeted or specialist support